Zac-HD/hypofuzz/docs-src/literature.rst

 the probability of covering each branch from a random mutation of each input as a Markov chain, and then using the inverse of the stationary distribution as our choice weights.

+AlphaFuzz :cite:`AlphaFuzz` observes that because mutation operators tend to make local changes, modelling the lineage of each seed (again, as a Markov chain) further improves on AFL-Fast by accounting for semantic diversity among seeds that reach the same set of branches.
+However, I doubt this would help HypoFuzz, given our larger mutation steps and strong reduction and normalization of seeds.

 FairFuzz shares the goal of increasing coverage of rare branches, but does so by detecting regions of the input which may be required to do so and disabling